 I’d like to tell you the illustrative story of two people who are new to church and new to Christ, but their experiences at each of their churches is very different.
 Why?
 Because one goes to a church that offers a lot of programs and events and the other goes to a church that walks every believer down a clear discipleship pathway.
-A discipleship pathway (click here to see Cornerstone’s) is a series of next steps “intended to help people move from where they are to where God wants them to be.”
+A discipleship pathway (see below) is a series of next steps “intended to help people move from where they are to where God wants them to be.”
 (Tony Morgan)

 Jill – Program Church

 Jill’s friend Helen recently introduced her to Christianity and the Bible and she is excited to learn more.
 Helen brings Jill to her church, Program Church, one weekend and she walks away feeling welcomed by the people and intrigued by the sermon.
 She keeps coming back and is full of all sorts of questions.
 The third week she comes Helen introduces her to some of the ministry leaders and Pastor who to Jill’s surprise ask her if she’d like to start volunteering in one of their ministries.
 Jill is flattered and willing to jump in she signs up to help with the nursery, greet newcomers at the door, and within a month she’s even joined the church choir.